Antari-yan/Introduction-Container/README.md

 Kubernetes (k8s) is the de facto industry standard for orchestration.
   - Originated at Google as Borg, later open-sourced.
   - Highly extensible, modular and powerful, but more complex than Swarm.
-  - [6 month livecycle](https://endoflife.date/kubernetes) for a kubernetes distribution
+  - [6 month lifecycle](https://endoflife.date/kubernetes) for a kubernetes distribution
   - Supports:
     - Declarative YAML manifests
     - Self-healing workloads
     - Advanced networking, storage, and scaling
-    - Operator for automated deployment and livecycle manager
+    - Operator for automated deployment and lifecycle managing
     - Huge ecosystem ([CNCF landscape](https://landscape.cncf.io))
       - [HELM](https://helm.sh) to manage Kubernetes applications
-      - [ArtifactHUB](https://artifacthub.io) as central marektplace for `HELM` templates
+      - [ArtifactHUB](https://artifacthub.io) as central marketplace for `HELM` templates
       - [OperatorHub](https://operatorhub.io) as central marketplace for operator

 Lightweight distributions variants: